neondatabase/website/content/release-notes/2023-08-03-storage-and-compute.md

 ### What's new

-Neon's [pg_embedding](/docs/extensions/pg_embedding) extension, which enables storing vector embeddings and graph-based vector similarity search in Postgres using the Hierarchical Navigable Small World (HNSW) algorithm (HNSW), now persists HNSW indexes to disk.
+Neon's [pg_embedding](/docs/extensions/pg_embedding) extension, which enables graph-based vector similarity search in Postgres using the Hierarchical Navigable Small World (HNSW) algorithm (HNSW), now persists HNSW indexes to disk.
 In the previous `pg_embedding` version (0.1.0 and earlier), indexes resided in memory.

 Additionally, `pg_embedding` now supports cosine and Manhattan distance metrics.